Vampire killing kit: Dating

 The earliest known documentation of a kit is as a prop in the 1985 film Fright Night.
 A kit appeared for sale at auction in the United States the following year.
 These kits were compiled in response to a mid-20th-century craze for the Hammer horror movies.

 A different kit was donated to the Mercer Museum in the 1980s.
 One kit was sold in 2022 that was attributed to Malcolm Hailey, 1st Baron Hailey, who died in 1969, with the auction house stating that they received it from one of his descendants; however, there is no period documentation supporting his ownership of this kit.

 The presence of claimed silver bullets in a number of the kits makes them unlikely to be pre-20th century since silver bullets were not associated with vampire killing before that point.
 Jonathan Ferguson, Keeper of Firearms and Artillery at the Royal Armouries Museum, has argued that the contents of the kits are not consistent with the popular perception of vampire killing prior to the 1970s.

+An example of a kit is held in the Victoria Police Museum in Melbourne, Australia.
+An academic at Monash University, Dr Patrick Spedding, believed it to be inspired by the 1990s movies Bram Stoker's Dracula and Sleepy Hollow.